I have three main areas of expertise:

 Family Therapy & Parenting

 My PhD was in the area of family functioning (successful and failed remarried families).
-I am a member of the Victorian Association of Family Therapists.
+I am a member of the Israel Family Therapy Association.".
 Although I work with individual children and young people, the starting point and often the only necessary work, is with the parents in enabling them to become more confident and successful in their role.
 Often parents feel powerless.
 The goal for each of us in raising children is to strike a balance between unconditional love and setting safe and developmentally appropriate boundaries.
 The sessions seek to increase our capacity to make sense of each child’s feelings and experience of the world.
 My approach to parenting is both open and broad and practical and specific.
 I seek to gain an understanding of individual family values, history and goals as well as giving parents alternate strategies.
 I have co-authored a book on Parenting (The Parenting Puzzle, Lewis and Lewis, ACER1989).

 Training

 The course looks at issues related to the role of supervisor, history, purpose and functions of supervision.
-The aims of the course are to develop an understanding of theory and practice of conducting professional supervision with a very large emphasis on opportunities to observe and practice skills.
+The aims of the course are to develop an understanding of theory and practice of conducting professional supervision with an emphasis on opportunities to observe and practice skills.
 Too often I have had the experience of attending professional development sessions which have limited ongoing impact.
 My goal is to provide sufficient challenging opportunities within the course to stimulate and alter participant’s practice as supervisors.

 The course offers a combination of experiential and didactic methods.